vader-v/Flash-Act/README1.md

 # Future updates
 - Add extra player animations to show when each player inputs
-- Implement ute button to cancel all sound output
+- Implement mute button to cancel all sound output
 - Add an image to react to for core game mechanic instead of listening to the end of the song for accessibility

 # Technologies Used